 My College Athletic Spreadsheets do not include any coaches’ information.
 No email addresses for baseball coaches or phone numbers for softball coaches.
 I occasionally get requests to include the coaches’ email addresses but I have no intention of doing so.
 Why?
-Because athletes serious about getting recruited to play in college isn’t going to spam every college coach in their sport.
+Because athletes serious about getting recruited to play in college aren’t going to spam every college coach in their sport.

 Just stop and think about the process for a minute or two and you’ll realize some of the problems with spamming coaches.
 Now if you’re doing a mass email, you’re going with the assumption that the coach will open the email, see your qualifications, and decide to contact you for more information.